eliz-is-newb/phase-3-project/README.md

 ## What is it?
 This project is a multi-media platform that replicates a gameboy emulator.
--It contains three libraries of curated cartoons, games, and funny commercial-quotes styled as magic 8 ball answers.
+- It contains three libraries of curated cartoons, games, and funny commercial-quotes styled as magic 8 ball answers.
 - A user can browse through and play cartoons, games, and commercials.
 - An admin can perform CRUD actions through the use of the password, "unicorns", by clicking on this button,
 	<img src="https://www.linkpicture.com/q/Screen-Shot-2022-09-18-at-1.32.58-PM.png"/>